 While most handbags in the Tressage collection are accented with woven handles, it is rarer to find pieces, such as this Rouge de Coeur Birkin that has a tonal red pattern down its centre.

-One of Hermès’s latest ‘Holy Grail’ bags, the Faubourg Birkin was released in a very limited edition at the end of 2019 and is currently available in two colourways, brown and navy.
-The style is modelled after the façade of the Hermès flagship at 24 Rue du Faubourg Saint-Honoré and comes complete with orange awnings and a clochette designed after the house's iconic orange shopping bag.
+One of Hermès’s latest ‘Holy Grail’ bags, the Faubourg Birkin was first introduced in a very limited edition at the end of 2019.
+Originally making its debut in two colourways, brown and navy, Hermès has now dazzled collectors with a new version in Beton.
+The style of the bag is modelled after the façade of the Hermès flagship at 24 Rue du Faubourg Saint-Honoré and comes complete with orange awnings and a clochette designed after the house's iconic orange shopping bag.

 Specialist Madeline Lee adds: ‘The Faubourg Birkin is the first Birkin Bag ever to be crafted in a 20 centimetre size, and it is finished with sleek Sellier stitching, a detail typically reserved for Kelly bags and very uncommon for Birkin bags.’